 - 1. The MTCC member's term of service dates are reflected on the Agreement Form. - 2.
-The MTCC member is required to serve a minimum of 1,700 hours (Leaders); 300 hours (Team Members); - 3.
-The MTCC member understands that to successfully complete the term of service as defined by the Program and in accordance with AmeriCorps regulations, Members must also: - ensure satisfactory completion of service assignments, tasks, and projects - submit all required documents including enrollment forms, time logs, exit forms, and assessment documents

-- participate in all orientations and trainings - comply with all Program policies and procedures - adhere to Program's Standards of Conduct - 4.
+The MTCC member is required to serve a minimum of 1,750 hours (College Coach); 300 or 450 hours (Part-time College Coach) to be completed on or before July 31; - 3.
+The MTCC member understands that to successfully complete the term of service as defined by the Program and in accordance with AmeriCorps regulations, Members must also: - ensure satisfactory completion of service assignments, tasks, and projects - submit all required documents including enrollment forms, time logs, exit forms, and assessment documents - participate in all orientations and trainings - comply with all Program policies and procedures - adhere to Program's Standards of Conduct - 4.
 The MTCC member understands that to be eligible to serve a second term of service the MTCC member must complete a first term of service, receive satisfactory performance reviews for any previous term of service, and demonstrate strong leadership skills.
 The MTCC member understands that mere eligibility for an additional term of service does not guarantee selection or placement.

-F. Living Allowance (Leader Only) and Benefits
+F. Living Allowance (College Coach and Senior Leader Only) and Benefits

-Volunteer Status: MTCC members are considered volunteers and are not employees of the Host Sites, Program Administrating Agency, Fiscal Agent, or federal government.
+Volunteer Status: MTCC members are considered volunteers and are not employees of the Host Sites, Program Administration Agency, Fiscal Agent, or federal government.
 Hours served and living allowance earned with the Program are specifically excluded from credit for unemployment compensation.